Share This Craft

 First, use a foam pouncer to apply the white paint, then add snowflakes.

 After the white paint dries, add pearl aqua snowflakes.
-When it is completely dry, finish it off with a ribbon to cover the lip (if using a jar), drop a candle inside, add pebbles around the candle, and you’re done.
+When it is completely dry, finish it off with a ribbon to cover the lip (if using a jar), drop a candle inside, add glass gems around the candle, and you’re done.

 Use a stencil to add snowflakes to a votive holder.

-You can easily change the colored pebbles for any occasion.
+You can easily change the colored glass gems for any occasion.

 - Fill with whole coffee beans for an aromatic gift!